Don’t feel bad if this list of germy places in your home contains a few surprises for you.

-When my husband started chemotherapy, I was given a stack of pamphlets about how to clean the house for someone with a compromised immune system.
-“Yeah, got it,” I figured, “I’m a clean freak already, right?”
+When my husband started chemotherapy, a healthcare worker handed me a stack of pamphlets about how to clean the house for someone with a compromised immune system.
+“Yeah, got it,” I figured, “it’s literally my job to know this stuff.”

 10 Germy Places In Your Home

 Kitchen sponges get nasty.
 Even if you know to get yours wet and microwave it for two minutes daily, you’re only killing some — not all — potentially harmful bacteria.

 Every few days — or more often during cold and flu season — you should disinfect your sponge with bleach.

 - Measure 2 cups of water and replace 2 tablespoons of it with bleach.
 This creates a 1:30 bleach and water solution.

 - Rinse and squeeze your sponge, then put it in this bleach solution for 10 minutes.
 Remove your sponge and discard the bleach water.